Cornel West bid prompts worries from progressives: ‘I just wish he wasn’t doing it’

 “I care about the quality of your life.
 I care about whether you have access to a job with a living wage, decent housing, women having control over their bodies, health care for all, de-escalating the destruction of the planet,” West said in his launch video this summer.

-Biden has earned overwhelming support from the Congressional Progressive Caucus and no elected progressive has primaried him.
+Biden has earned overwhelming support from the Congressional Progressive Caucus (CPC), and no elected progressive has primaried him.
 Even Ocasio-Cortez, who has at times been critical of the president’s policy decisions, officially endorsed his reelection bid.
-And Rep. Pramila Jayapal (D-Wash.), the chair of the left-leaning Caucus, threw her support behind a Biden reelection effort even before he formally announced, despite initially backing Sanders in the Democratic primary last election.
+And Rep. Pramila Jayapal (D-Wash.), the chairwoman of the left-leaning CPC, threw her support behind a Biden reelection effort even before he formally announced, despite initially backing Sanders in the Democratic primary last election.

 The progressives coalescing around Biden are starting to share their concerns about the damage West’s bid may cause to the president’s reelection effort.

-Rep. Jim McGovern (D-Mass), a prominent member of the Progressive Caucus, credited West as a “thoughtful guy.”
+Rep. Jim McGovern (D-Mass), a prominent member of the CPC, credited West as a “thoughtful guy.”
 McGovern has had close proximity to West over the years in Massachusetts, where the philosopher and historian taught at Harvard University.

 But McGovern didn’t mince words about his third-party bid.